Biden Family Corruption Was Hidden Until States Certified Election, Columnist Says

 As The Inquisitr reported, a Rasmussen Reports poll released last month claimed that almost half of Americans — 47 percent of voters surveyed — believe that the Democratic Party stole the election.
 Amid Donald Trump’s battle to overturn the electoral results, Nolte pointed to the Rasmussen findings and argued for a continued pushback against the Democratic Party’s victory, which was projected at the time.

-As reported by The New York Post, Hunter Biden is under investigation for possible tax fraud linked to his overseas business dealings.
+As reported by the New York Post, Hunter Biden is under investigation for possible tax fraud linked to his overseas business dealings.
 The probe, which was opened in 2018, is also examining James Biden for his role in the hospital business Americore Health, which is the subject of a criminal investigation in the Western District of Pennsylvania.

 One focal point of the investigation into Hunter Biden is a 2.8-carat diamond he received from CEFC’s founder and former chairman, Ye Jianming.
-The diamond was allegedly gifted to the democrat after a Miami business meeting amid his divorce.
-Ye was allegedly attempted to connect with prominent Democrats and Republicans in Washington.
+The diamond was allegedly gifted to him after a Miami business meeting amid his divorce.
+Ye purportedly attempted to connect with prominent Democrats and Republicans in Washington.

 The announcement of the investigations comes just days after Di Dongsheng, a professor at Renmin University in Beijing, China, said that the country has officials in top American government positions.